Apple Wine Vinegar

 Health Benefits

-- May help regulate blood sugar levels when consumed in small quantities with meals
+- May help regulate blood sugar levels and improve insulin sensitivity when consumed before meals

 Buying Guide